 What do you do? | Presentation by the trainer | Conversation and exchange | Collecting results | Presentation of results |

-You can find a more detailed presentation directly on the scil of the University of St. Gallen.
+A more detailed representation can be found directly on the scil website of the University of St. Gallen.
 Our summary is based on the short presentation provided there and has been supplemented by additional information from us.

-As you can see in the table, the scenarios differ primarily in the speaking shares of you as a trainer and those of your participants.
-As you move from left to right in the table, your participants increasingly take over the conversation within your webinar.
-You are exchanging roles with your participants, transitioning from being the active speaker to becoming the more reserved moderator.
+As you can see in the table, the scenarios differ mainly by the speaking shares of you as a trainer and your participants.
+Moving from left to right in the table, your participants increasingly take over the conversation within your webinar.
+You thus exchange roles with your participants and increasingly become the reserved moderator instead of the active speaker.

-Before you plan your next webinar, think about the framework and goal in advance:
+Before planning your next webinar, you should consider the framework and goals beforehand:

-Is it more of a lecture, and are your participants supposed to listen to you?
-Then it will probably end up being a passive webinar.
+Is it more of a lecture, and should your participants listen to you?
+Then it will probably lead to a passive webinar.

-Have your participants already independently worked on content before the actual webinar and are they supposed to present this in the webinar?
-Then a more interactive format is suitable, where you only take on a moderating role.
+Have your participants already independently developed content before the actual webinar and should present it in the webinar?
+Then an interactive format is more suitable, in which you take on only a moderating role.

 As you can see, the scenarios also influence the dynamics within your webinar.
-Therefore, be aware in advance whether you want to convey knowledge and act more as a teacher or whether your participants are themselves a more active part of the webinar.
-By taking these factors into account, you can tailor your content more effectively, and your webinar will be a great success.
+Therefore, be aware in advance whether you want to convey knowledge and act more as a teacher or whether your participants are actively involved in the webinar.
+If you consider these things, you can better tailor your content, and your webinar will be a complete success.

-Are you currently planning your own online training and want to increasingly hold your courses digitally?
-Then feel free to check out our learning materials, where we have compiled a large collection of guides and checklists for you to support the creation and conception of your courses.
-These are, of course, free!
+Are you currently planning your own online trainings and want to conduct your courses increasingly digitally?
+Then feel free to check out our learning materials, where we have compiled a large collection of guidelines and checklists to support you in creating and conceptualizing your courses.
+These are of course free!